incentro/uren-reminder/README.md

 - Go 1.18 or later
 - A Slack workspace and a bot token
 - A JSON file containing the messages
+- Install Docker for building and pushing container images
+- Install Docker Compose version 2.32.1 or later for spinning the application up as a container locally

 ## Installation